-VERTICAL INSTALLATION.
+VERTICAL STABILIZER.

-- ☐ 1) Using a modeling knife, remove the covering from the top of the fuselage and the covering from over the precut hinge slot cut into the lower rear portion of the fuselage This slot accepts the lower vertical. - ☐ 2.
+☐ 1.
+Using a modeling knife, remove the covering from over the precut hinge slot cut into the rear portion of the fuselage.
+This slot accepts the lower rudder hinge.

+\square 2.
 Slide the rudder into the fuselage as same as picture below.